 Physical Network

 Northern has a pipeline network of 16,500 miles.
 The pipeline diameter varies from () inches at pressures varying from () kgf/cm2.
+[Call Steve January in Gas Logistics for confirmation of these types of facts.]

 Northern has 98 compressor stations, 3 offshore compressor stations, and 2 underground storage compressor stations and 2 LNG compressor stations.

 Peak capacity in 2000 was 4,200 billion cubic feet per day (“Bcf/d”).
 In 2000, Northern’s throughput totaled 1,291 trillion cubic feet (“Tcf”), for an average utilization of 84%.
+[Others need to decide whether this matters, but the “average utilization” percentage is meaningless since it divides peak delivery to NNG’s north end market by total deliveries to all markets—north and south.
+That’s an apples to oranges comparison]

 Storage Facilities